Tinkerforge/doc/en/source/Software/API_Bindings_LabVIEW.rst

 ``Tinkerforge.dll`` in a folder known to LabVIEW.
 The easiest options are the ``vi.lib`` folder of your LabVIEW installation or you can put it in the same folder as the example you want to test.
 In both cases LabVIEW will find the ``Tinkerforge.dll`` automatically and does not ask for your support.
+But LabVIEW might warn that ``Tinkerforge.dll`` was loaded from a different folder.
+This warning can be ignored.

 As an example we will run the Stepper Brick configuration example.
 To do this open ``examples/Brick/Stepper/ExampleConfiguration.vi`` in LabVIEW, change the